 They are growing older and getting wiser and will start to ask questions soon.
 I am that mother and I know that sooner than I think, I will hear questions like these – Why do whites hate blacks?

 Why is there so much violence in the world?
 Why do the white cops have to be so mean to blacks?
 Why didn’t others help save George Floyd’s life?
 Why do they have to kill someone inside the church?
 Why do boys and men rape girls and kill them?
 Do people really love each other like they say?
 Why have people become so heartless?

 It is true that I may not have all the answers they need right now.
 But one thing is certain, and that is, as parents, I and my husband must start to have these life conversations earlier than usual.

-And above all, strive to become a true role model, because your children will always learn from watching your own daily actions and reactions.
+And above all, strive as a parent to always be a true role model, because your children will learn deeply about life from your own life as they watch your own daily actions and reactions.